 Stand by Me is the final summer of childhood innocence for boys on the verge of adolescence.
 Developing their self-identity on a journey of discovery that captures the vibrance and darkness of a transition we all endure.

-Eighth Grade never seeks to over dramatise the formative years of early adolescence, providing a beautifully realised and delivered snapshot of a girls journey into adulthood that encapsulates the intensity, emotion and humour of teenage life, in way many other films within the genre fail to achieve.
+Eighth Grade never seeks to over dramatise the formative years of early adolescence.
+Providing a beautifully realised snapshot of a girls journey into adulthood that encapsulates the intensity, emotion and humour of teenage life, in way many other films within the genre fail to achieve.